rokdd/django-auto-static-libs/README.md

 ### Future features

 * own folder in static
-* add other librarys for downloading
+* add other libraries for downloading
-* improve process of downloading for other librarys
+* improve process of downloading for other libraries
-* at install is always a old version of the librarys?
+* when install is not running automatically
-* list of all librarys as command
+* new command: list of all libraries
 * remember the currently installed version
 * better error handling for download
 * testing